 If you have a separate mobile website, chances are that the mobile pages do not have as many links as the desktop versions of your pages.
 As Google’s search results are very dependent on links, the mobile pages with fewer links might get lower rankings.

 Google hasn’t found a final solution to this problem yet.
-Google also said that the canonical attributes on your web pages do not have to be changed.
+Google also said that the canonical tags on your web pages do not have to be changed.

 Although Google said they have already begun testing this mobile-first index to some users, it will still take some time until it goes live for all users.